carleton-cs-energy-analytics/README/README.md

-# Info/Resources for Energy Analytics Comps 2022
+# Info/Resources for Energy Analytics Comps
-Welcome to Energy Comps 2022!
+Welcome to Energy Comps!
 This document should help you become more familiar with the structures already in place surrounding this comps project, including the Energy Server, Database, API, Website, Analysis, and other parts that previous groups have implemented/started implementing.

 ## Energy Server
 To to access the database or other data from the energy server, your files must be on the server as well.
 This will walk you through how to connect to the server from your local device and how to navigate the server.
 Editors like [VS Code](https://code.visualstudio.com/) are very helpful when navigating the server and editing files - would recommend over using vim.

 ### How to Connect
 1. Open terminal or equivalent
 2. Enter 'ssh [your carleton username]@energycomps.its.carleton.edu'